Product Info And Industry Insights

 Hot tips and techniques from the building industry

-1) Do you want a “water based” or “solvent based” stain?
+1) Do you want a “water-based” or “solvent based” stain?

 2) Do you use “wipe/spray on and wipe off stain”?
 Or do you use ” spray on and no wipe” also called “dye”?
-With the first two questions answered we can figure out what type of finish work your use to doing.
+With the first two questions answered, we can figure out what type of finish work your use to doing.

 A “clear base” color may be too potent and you may need a product to thin the stain with.There is another product you need to know about that can “slow down” the dry time of the stain.
-This is used on a hot humid day when the stain does not work as well as you would like, however this is for the “wipe/spray on stain only.
-For the “water based” you can add the reducer which will make the stain dry slower giving you more time for workability.
+This is used on a hot humid day when the stain does not work as well as you would like, however, this is the “wipe/spray stain only.
+For the “water-based” you can add the reducer which will make the stain dry slower giving you more time for workability.
 In the “solvent based” stain you can add “mineral spirits” to slow down the dry time and increase the workability.
 These additives only need to be added at 1-2 ounces per gallon.

-3) if the answer to the second question is ” spray no wipe” or “dye stains” most likely we will need to make this, as there are only 5 ready to spray colors for this application, since these are “solvent based dye stain.
+3) if the answer to the second question is “spray no wipe” or “dye stains” most likely we will need to make this, as there are only 5 ready to spray colors for this application since these are “solvent-based dye stain.
 When sending stain colors to be matched the more information we have to accompany the sample the better we will be able to assist you.